 Mazzetti offers the following continuing education seminars at your office.
 All sessions are one hour in length and provide one learning unit credit.
 Download a PDF version of the sessions here.

-HEALTHCARE LIGHTING HOW-TO*
+HEALTHCARE LIGHTING BASICS

-LIGHTING FOR BEHAVIORAL HEALTH*
+LIGHTING DESIGN FOR BEHAVIORAL HEALTH ENVIRONMENTS

 Provides insight on lighting for behavioral health environments, research, and design with an overview on requirements and code.